saltstack/salt/doc/topics/mine/index.rst

 To enable the Salt Mine the `mine_functions` option needs to be applied to a minion.
-This option can be applied via the minion's configuration file, or the minion's pillar.
+This option can be applied via the minion's configuration file, or the minion's Pillar.
 The `mine_functions` option dictates what functions are being executed and allows for arguments to be passed in:

 .. code-block:: yaml